An EHC plan identifies a child's special educational needs, together with health and social care provision when these services are involved.

 Education, health and care (EHC) plans should be used to actively monitor children's and young people's progress towards their outcomes and longer term aspirations.

-They must be reviewed by the local authority a minimum of every twelve months.
+EHC plans must be reviewed by the local authority a minimum of every twelve months.
 These reviews must focus on the child and young person's progress towards achieving the outcomes specified in their plan.
 The review must also consider whether these outcomes and supporting targets remain appropriate.

-- Review must be undertaken in partnership with the child and their parent or the young person and must take account of their views, wishes and feelings.
+The review must be undertaken in partnership with the child and their parent or the young person and must take account of their views, wishes and feelings.

 - the child's parents or the young person